-CAL runs the Little Lambs Day Centre for under-privileged children in Nuwara Eliya in the Hill country of Sri Lanka.
-The area is cold (yes, the hills are still cold in Sri Lanka) and many families who come to the centre do not have electricity or running water.
-There is a high incidence of alcohol abuse and domestic violence in this community.
+Nuwara Eliya is in the Hill country of Sri Lanka.
+A cold area where many families who do not have electricity or running water.
+Alcohol abuse and domestic violence rates are high in this community.

-Most of the parents of these children are everyday vegetable garden workers.
-They work from morning till evening tilling, weeding and uprooting in gardens that belong to large-scale cultivators.
-Sometimes they take their children along with them to work, as they have no other alternative and keep them in the hot sun (in the middle of the day) until they finish their work.
-These folks have very limited facilities and live very impoverished lives.
-Due to the cold climate they suffer tremendously.
+Most of the parents of the children we help are everyday garden workers.
+They work hard all-day tilling, weeding and uprooting in vegetable gardens that belong to large-scale cultivators.
+Sometimes they take their children along with them to work, as they have no other alternative.
+The children sit in the hot sun (in the middle of the day) until they finish their work.
+These families have limited facilities, live in poverty and suffer due to the cold climate.

-In the morning the centre is run like a pre-school.
-The children are bright and they have learnt to sing in English, Sinhala and Tamil.
-In the afternoons we run an after-school club where older children can come after school and learn English and computer skills.
-(School in Sri Lanka starts at 7.30am and finishes by 1.30pm)
+In the morning the centre runs like a pre-school.
+The children are clever and they have learnt to sing in English, Sinhala and Tamil.
+In the afternoons we run an after-school club.
+Older children come after school to learn English and computer skills.

-There are many children we would still like to reach who cannot afford transport to the centre, even though buses are extremely cheap.
-We would like to be able to increase our support so that the children the most in need can access the project and we can play a part in breaking the cycle of poverty for the next generation in Nuwara Eliya.
+There are many children we would like to reach who cannot afford transport to the centre.
+We would like to be able to increase our support so that the children in most need can access the project.
+We want to play our part in breaking the cycle of poverty for the next generation in Nuwara Eliya.